 Here on the Brühlsche Terrace it is magical at night.
-You can lean on one statue and gaze at the scene before you, always seemingly bathed in a golden light.
+You can lean on a statue and gaze at the scene before you, always seemingly bathed in a golden light.
 I had remembered it from my two previous trips to Dresden and it never fails to delight me.

 Just before you climb the stairs above the Münzgasse, if you glance upwards you see the angel with trumpet above the Dresden Academy of Art blessing us all.

 The Dresden Academy of Arm might be guarded by this musical angel but art is everywhere in Dresden – it is a city of immense soul and quiet beauty.